Healthcare funding and resources

 Healthcare is a function and responsibility of the Provincial government.
 Decisions around funding for healthcare resources are made at the Provincial level.
 The City of Airdrie advocates on behalf of residents for the gaps in healthcare needs to be filled and for more resources to be allocated to our community.

-Recently the Government of Alberta has allocated:
+In 2023, the Government of Alberta allocated: